Jared-Richard/Jared-Richard.github.io/_posts/2021-03-11-physics-presentations.md

 category: physics
 ---

-My presentation entitled <em>'Interstellar' and The Information Paradox</em>, delivered to my fellow students and tutors as part of the 2nd Year Physics Presentations (a requirement in the Oxford Physics degree course).
-This talk was greatly received and I was thankfully awarded First Prize for it.
+My Physics presentation in 2nd year, which was awarded First Prize.

 <!-- more -->

+<em>'Interstellar' and The Information Paradox</em>, delivered to my fellow students and tutors as part of the 2nd Year Physics Presentations (a requirement in the Oxford Physics degree course), was greatly received and I was thankfully awarded First Prize for it.

 {% include youtubePlayer.html id="iPsFOTikhJc" %}